-• Understand that establishing a healthy learning community is essential to supporting academic learning and social/emotional development, and that management choices reflect beliefs.
+- Understand that establishing a healthy learning community is essential to supporting academic learning and social/emotional development, and that management choices reflect beliefs. - Draw on research, theory, observations and practice to develop and identify elements of /and strategies to promote a culturally responsive and productive learning community.

-and productive learningApply their personal de community in the high ry, observations and practice to develop and identify elements of /and strategies to promote a culturally responsive g community. finitions of a healthy learning community to collaborate with others to establish, monitor and refine a healthy learning school and in practicum placements. reflective practice; observing, connecting, interpreting and applying lessons from experience to guide their own - invironments- The teacher works with others to create environments that support individual and collaborative urage positive social interaction, active engagement in learning, and self-motivation.
+- Apply their personal definitions of a healthy learning community to collaborate with others to establish, monitor and refine a healthy learning community in the high school and in practicum placements. - Lay the foundation for reflective practice; observing, connecting, interpreting and applying lessons from experience to guide their own learning.

+• Standard #3: Learning Environments- The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation.

 Aligned Washington State Learning Standards English Language Arts CCSS.ELA-LITERACY.RI.11-12.1 Cite strong and thorough textual evidence to support analysis of what the text says explicitly as well as inferences drawn from the text, including determining where the text leaves matters uncertain.
 CCSS.ELA-LITERACY.RI.11-12.2 Determine two or more central ideas of a text and analyze their development over the course of the text, including how they interact and build on one another to provide a complex analysis; provide an objective summary of the text.
 CCSS.ELA-LITERACY.RI.11-12.3 Analyze a complex set of ideas or sequence of events and explain how specific individuals, ideas, or events interact and develop over the course of the text.
 CCSS.ELA-LITERACY.SL.11-12.1 Initiate and participate effectively in a range of collaborative discussions (one-on-one, in groups, and teacher-led) with diverse partners on grades 11-12 topics, texts, and issues, building on others' ideas and expressing their own clearly and persuasively.
 CCSS.ELA-LITERACY.W.11-12.2 Write informative/explanatory texts to examine and convey complex ideas, concepts, and information clearly and accurately through the effective selection, organization, and analysis of content.
 Environment & Sustainability Click or tap here to enter text.